 - Flat design is a bit awkward, but also helps to an extent too

 - Thermoplastic-elastomer bristles with silver built-in

 - Cleans well but could not say better or worse than a regular brush

 - Bristles flexed a lot more and perhaps will not hold shape over longer usage time

 - Change the brush heads every 6 months

 - Subscription plans available.

-The cost of Boie is $12 with replacement heads costing $5.
+The cost of Boie Original is $10 with replacement heads costing $5.

 The initial brush cost is a fraction higher than I would like or expect, but you do get included a brush head that in theory lasts 6 months and you get the extra value from knowing it is made in the USA, is BPA free and better for the environment.